SadeghHayeri/GreenTunnel/README.md

 ```
 we send it in 2 parts: first comes `GET / HTTP/1.0 \n Host: www.you` and second sends as `tube.com \n ...`. in this example ISP can not found blocked word **youtube** in packets and bypass it!

-###### HTTTPS
+###### HTTPS
 Server Name Indication (SNI) is an extension to TLS (Transport Layer Security) that indicates the actual destination hostname a client is attempting to access over HTTPS.
 For this Web Filter feature, SNI hostname information is used for blocking access to specific sites over HTTPS.
 For example, if the administrator chooses to block the hostname **youtube** using this feature, all Website access attempts over HTTPS that contain **youtube** like **www.youtube.com** in the SNI would be blocked.
-However access to the same hostname over HTTP would not be blocked by this feature.
-GreenTunnel tries to split first **CLIENT-HELLO** packet to small chunks and ISPs can't parse packet and found SNI field so bypass traffic!
+However, access to the same hostname over HTTP would not be blocked by this feature.
+GreenTunnel tries to split first **CLIENT-HELLO** packet into small chunks and ISPs can't parse packet and found SNI field so bypass traffic!

 ## Development notes